PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/README.md

 -rw-r--r--.
 1 jdh4 cses 2.6K Oct 25 16:18 Makefile
 ```

 Pick an example and then build and run it.
-For example:
+For instance:

 ```
 $ cd 0_Simple/matrixMul